-Bilious vomiting is when there is a significant (more than just a spot or two on the sheets) quantity of green (usually dark green) not yellow vomit [9].
-The following is also helpful [10]:
+Bilious vomiting is when there is a significant (more than just a spot or two on the sheets) quantity of green (usually dark green) not yellow vomit [13].
+Whilst yellow vomit may not indicate obstruction persistent yellow vomiting may also need investigating.
+The following is also helpful [14].